elemoser/elsparkcyklar-app/README.md

 > **_NOTE:_** The default branch is *main*.
 When setting up your PR, make sure to merge your *feature* branch into the *develop* branch!

 ### IMPORTANT
-Before uploading a new branch to GitHub, make sure that your branch holds the latest updates from the *develop* branch.
+Before pushing your changes in a feature branch to GitHub, make sure that your branch holds the latest updates from the *develop* branch.
 By always running the following commands before making a new upload we can avoid publishing outdated code.
 ```
 # Make sure you stand in the branch you want to publish
 git checkout bugfix